 This is integral to the success of provider network management.
 Standard quality can be maintained through adoption of evidence-based practices of services.
 Additionally, a check-list of the expected quality of service should be created for clinics and hospitals to comply with.
 Regular monitoring, through physical visits and patient feedback forms can assist in ensuring that quality standards are maintained.

 The healthcare providers on your network are the lifeblood of your system.
 It exists because of them and therefore, should be chosen wisely, with the highest standard of selection criteria.
-Provider credentialing is key to this process.
+Medical credentialing is key to this process.
 This involves compiling a profile on each provider that includes details of their operational methods.
 Furthermore, a right mix of physicians, specialists, ancillary care-givers, etc. will make your network stronger.
 The network should only include those providers that fit the highest standards of quality defined by the system.
 These can be determined through evidence-based analysis and performance data, which should also be an automated feature within your management system.

 Finally, the system should ensure that billing processes and practices are uniform across providers and consumers.
 This also includes the time taken to raise an invoice until the end of the process.
 Auditors can be deployed from time to time to ensure that processes and costs are in line with the expected quality.